Gosaikunda: Religious significance

 According to legend, the spring that feeds the pond in the Kumbheshwar temple complex in Patan is connected to Gosaikunda.
 Therefore, those who cannot make the long journey to the lake, visit Kumbeshwar Pokhari instead.

 The “Samudra Manthana” or churning of the ocean is said to be the origin of the Gosaikunda lake.
 When Lord Shiva swallowed poison, he is said to have pierced his “trishul” to the ground to tap water to soothe his stinging throat.
 The Gosaikunda lake is said to have been created in this manner, and is revered by Hindus.

-Gosaikunda in popular culture
+In popular culture

-Among the Newars Gosaikunda is known as Silu.
-As such it is the subject of a song and a 1987 film inspired by that song.
+Among the Newar people, Gosaikunda is known as Silu and the subject of the Silu song and a Silu film inspired by that song.